xroi/xroi.github.io/content/content/Meta Information/Quartz/My Quartz Configuration.md

 * Modification of the footer in `Footer.tsx`
 * Added a header with `LinksHeader.tsx` and `linksHeader.scss`.
 * moved the light/dark mode switch button to the top right corner of the centre div.
+* Had to set `markdownLinkResolution: "absolute"` to prevent broken wikilinks.
 * Typography used:
 ```
 typography: {